UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     Like all other AI models, Whisper too hallucinates while transcribing or translating. ie, "make-up" words or even sentences, resulting in misinterpretation or misrepresentation of the speaker.

-??? info "Quality of transcriptions and translations"
+??? info "Quality of transcriptions/ translations and audio formats"

     Transcriptions (error rate):-  Swedish: ~10% , English: ~5% , English with heavy accent: ~ 20%